 - Discover purpose in our lives

-By incorporating minimalism into our lives, we’ve finally been able to find lasting happiness.
-And let’s face it: that’s what we’re all looking for, isn’t it?
+By incorporating minimalism into our lives, we’ve finally been able to find lasting happiness—and that’s what we’re all looking for, isn’t it?
 We all want to be happy.
-Minimalists search for happiness not through things, but through life itself.
-Thus, it’s up to you to determine what is necessary and what is superfluous in your life.
+Minimalists search for happiness not through things, but through life itself; thus, it’s up to you to determine what is necessary and what is superfluous in your life.

 Through our essays we intend to present to you ideas of how to achieve a minimalist lifestyle without adhering to a strict code or an arbitrary set of rules.
 A word of warning, though: it isn’t easy to take the first steps, but your journey towards minimalism gets much easier—and more rewarding—the further you go.
 The first steps often take radical changes in your mindset, actions, and habits.
 Fret not, though—we want to help: we’ve documented our experiences so you can learn from our failures and successes, applying what we’ve learned to your own situation, assisting you in leading a more meaningful life.

 This is just our take on minimalism.
 For more, read our minimalism elevator pitch, as well as some of our friends’ explanations of minimalism: